exitus1/Video-Scripts/node.md

 Right click the drive and click eject.

-Plug your SD card into your Pi, plug in the power, and boot up your pi.
+Plug your SD card into your Pi, plug in the power, plug in your ethernet cable (if need), and boot up your pi.

 If you are doing this process directly connecting your pi to a monitor, you should see the pi boot up and you’ll be presented with the homescreen.

+#### Step 3.
+Putty and VNC

 If you are doing a headless setup you will need to download a program called [PUTTY](https://putty.org/).
 This program will allow us to access our pi, and control it via command line after it has booted.